ZhongRuoyu/ruoyu.xyz/_posts/2020-04-26-construction.md

 There are still several minor issues in the site.
 I will have them gradually solved.

+[^1]: The page was removed after the reconstruction of the site, which was finished on 24 July 2020.

-[^1]: Update: due to an compatibility issue, the fonts have been changed to [Noto Sans](https://fonts.google.com/specimen/Noto+Sans) and [Noto Serif](https://fonts.google.com/specimen/Noto+Serif).
+[^2]: Update: due to an compatibility issue, the fonts have been changed to [Noto Sans](https://fonts.google.com/specimen/Noto+Sans) and [Noto Serif](https://fonts.google.com/specimen/Noto+Serif).
 For the monospace font family, it uses a series of default fonts on different systems to ensure the quality of display.